nasa/Transform-to-Open-Science/tops_faq.md

   <h4>Are engagement plans aimed within the US or internationally?</h4>
   TOPS is engaging both nationally and internationally.
 The focus for 2023 is national in scope; yet, we continue to engage and collaborate with other international space agencies and organizations to ensure the open science reach is more broadly distributed.

-  <h4>Have actionable plans been made to ensure that communities historically excluded from research are reached by TOPS?</h4>
+  <h4>What is TOPS doing to reach communities historically excluded from research?</h4>
-  Yes; plans have been developed that include engagement and support for these communities.
   A core value within the TOPS team is to meet historically excluded groups where they are, and we will continue to follow through with this value for the next 5 years.
-We are working to have a strong presence at conferences that focus on historically excluded groups.
-We have partnered with NASA’s Minority University Research and Education Project (MUREP) to support different activities such as funding 3-year NASA internships and to develop future solicitations.
+TOPS exhibits at and hosts workshops at conferences that focus on historically excluded groups and partners with NASA’s Minority University Research and Education Project (MUREP) to support different activities such as funding 3-year NASA internships and to develop future solicitations.
 Our TOPS Community Panel includes leaders in open science and is 50% women and 70% people of color.
 We will also be developing further plans based on the engagement and feedback we receive.
 We welcome suggestions, contributions, and comments through our <a href = "https://github.com/nasa/Transform-to-Open-Science">GitHub site</a> or by contacting us directly.

   <h4>Is there a forum or mechanism to share experiences on open science with this community?</h4>
   The TOPS GitHub is a great source of information, and is also a great way to share experiences and ask questions.
 The discussion can be found at <a href = "https://github.com/nasa/Transform-to-Open-Science/discussions">https://github.com/nasa/Transform-to-Open-Science/discussions</a> .